 Prevention and Oral Health Advice

 Maintaining a consistent oral hygiene routine is fundamental.
 Brushing twice daily with a fluoride toothpaste and cleaning between the teeth with interdental brushes or floss helps remove plaque — the bacterial film that contributes to both decay and gum disease.
-For more in-depth advice, see our comprehensive guide on how to prevent severe toothache in future.

 Attending regular dental check-ups allows your dentist to identify potential issues early, often before they cause symptoms.
 Many dental problems are easier to manage when detected at an early stage.
+The frequency of check-ups should be discussed with your dentist, as it may vary depending on individual oral health needs.

 Limiting sugary foods and acidic drinks can help protect tooth enamel.
 When sugar is consumed, bacteria in the mouth produce acids that attack the enamel surface.
 Reducing the frequency of sugar intake — rather than just the quantity — is particularly beneficial.